CULTURAL INSTITUTE OF THE ISLAMIC REPUBLIC OF IRAN

 Today the Iranian Cultural Institute in Rome represents the only official structure that deals with the promotion of Iran's culture and civilization abroad in the context of the general diplomacy of the Islamic Republic of Iran.

 The Cultural Institute of Iran, has been active for over half a century as a representative of Iranian cultural institutions in promoting cultural and academic relations, acting as a "bridge" between the two nations, with the aim of deepening the development of their cultural and cultural relations. scientific.
 To this end, the multilingual and multidisciplinary library of the Cultural Institute, which boasts over three thousand volumes, in particular texts of Persian language and literature, is open to teachers, students, researchers and enthusiasts.

-He carried out his missions in Africa, the United Kingdom and France and in 2015 he set up the center aimed at teaching the Persian language in Prigi.
+He carried out his missions in Africa, the United Kingdom and France and in 2015 he established the center aimed at teaching the Persian language in Paris.